Using Share Links, Guided Browsing and Scheduled Guided Browsing Follow

 Share Links is a fantastic feature for sharing URLs to learners within your class.
-You can also choose to focus your students on the newly opened browser tabs for a set period of time using the Guided Browsing feature.
-Share Links and Guided Browsing sessions can now be scheduled to open at a set date and time, allowing you to set up digital lessons ahead of time and maximize your time on task with students.
+You can also choose to focus your students on the newly opened browser tabs for a set period of time using the Guide browsing feature, or filter their internet access to block them from accessing specific sites.
+Sharing links and Guided browsing sessions can now be scheduled to open at a set date and time, allowing you to set up digital lessons ahead of time and maximize your time on task with students.

 - Initiating a Guided Browsing session